 What type of gun should you get?
 Get yourself a 9mm like a S&W M&P Shield or a Springfield XD.
 My first gun was a Springfield XDM in 9mm and though it looks big and intimidating, bigger guns handle the recoil better.
 9mm is a perfect gun to start practicing with as the recoil is pretty low and the ammo is cheap.
 You could go get a 22, but that is a tiny bullet that is not going to be effective in a firefight.
+Although it is perfect for training since the ammo is so cheap.
 Also get yourself a 12 gauge shotgun by Mossberg or Remington for the home.
 Every self-reliant man (or woman if you found this site) should have these two types of guns at a minimum.

 If you go to a gun range, they’ll help you learn how to safely shoot.
 Most of these places are happy to teach gun safety to newcomers and of course they welcome new customers.
 Or if you have a friend who is into guns, ask him to take you to the range.
 And once you have your new shiny firearm, be sure to get licensed so that you can carry and protect yourself, and your family.

 Now martial arts will help with this, but you’ll want to spend some time in your local gym pumping iron too.
 There is simply no good argument for why a man should not be strong.
 A warrior is always prepared for the task at hand and being the strongest version of yourself is essential.